scala-ide/docs/dev/setup/setup.rst

 So, you managed to have the Scala IDE sources compiling, now it's time to learn how to run the Scala IDE within Eclipse.

-Doing this is especially useful if you need to do some manual debugging of the plugin.
+Doing this is especially useful if you need to do some manual debugging of the plug-in.
 Since the Scala IDE uses weaving, you need to launch the IDE with weaving enabled, which is not configurable in the vanilla launcher.